Customer-Segmentation-capstone-project/customer-segmentation/README.md

 The goal of our project is to identify customer segments that exhibit similar purchasing patterns and characteristics.
 This data could be used to target marketing strategies, which can reduce marketing costs while also increasing its effectiveness.
 This project can also be used to create a personalized customer shopping experience, which can increase customer satisfaction and lead to customer reorders.

-We will be using publicly available data for customer purchase data from a Brazilian
+We will be using publicly available data for customer purchase data from a Brazilian eCommerce marketplace along with product review sales and review data scraped from Amazon.

 - Initial Hypotheses Initial questions used to focus your project